SweeZero/.github/profile/README.md

-SweeZero is a fictional company that aims to create software without forcing you to use unwanted features.
+SweeZero is a small programming community that aims to create software without forcing you to use unwanted features.